Staatstheater Darmstadt: Staatstheater Georg-Büchner-Platz

+In 1972, the theater was named Staatstheater.
+In his influential tenure as Intendant from 1976 to 1984, Kurt Horres directed highly regarded contemporary operas.
 Reinhard Febel's opera Morels Erfindung premiered on 6 November 1994.
 Jan Müller-Wieland's chamber opera in one act Die Nachtigall und die Rose was first performed in 1996, Die Versicherung after a play by Peter Weiss in 1999.
+In 2010, Orff's early opera Gisei premiered.

 Building

-The present building was opened in 1972, when the theatre was named Staatstheater.
+The present building was opened in 1972.
 The theatre is funded by the state of Hesse and the city of Darmstadt.
 The building was designed by the Darmstadt architect Rolf Prange who had won a national competition in 1963.
 The great hall (Großes Haus) seats 956 people, the small hall (Kleines Haus), mostly for plays and dance, 482.
 A chamber theatre (Kammerspiele) seats 120.
 The Großes Haus was opened on 6 October 1972 with Beethoven's Fidelio, the Kleines Haus a day later with Gaston Salvatore's Büchners Tod.

 From 2002 to 2006 the building was restored, with new technical and safety features.
 It was reopened with Leoš Janáček's Schicksal and Lélio oder die Rückkehr ins Leben by Hector Berlioz on 22 September 2006, and a day later Schiller's Don Karlos.